 All players have access to a shared spreadsheet and the list of cards in the Cube.
 As players make their choices they fill in the card name in the next slot on the sheet and notify the next player to make their choice.
 Our template takes care of the setup and makes it easier to keep track of who’se up for the next pick and which cards have been chosen.

-An asynchronous draft can take a matter of weeks (depending on the group), but is a great way to play when not everyone can be in the same space.
+An asynchronous draft can take a matter of weeks (depending on the group), but is a great way to play when not everyone can be in the same space at the same time.
 Set up a group chat so each player can ping the next in line to pick.
-See our article about asynchronous drafting for details on using the spreadsheet template.

 In the spirit of keeping things asynchronous, and getting the most gameplay value out of decks that took hours to draft, games are most often played in a round-robin.
 Each player plays each other in a best of thee match.
 Whether you’re playing virtually, over Spelltable, or meeting up at your LGS, games can be played all at once or as schedules allow.